diezcami/arctic-fox-theme/_posts/2020-07-11-openwrt-alert.md

 _NOTE: if this is a group chat you'll need to do some extra steps - see this [StackOverflow post](https://stackoverflow.com/questions/38565952/how-to-receive-messages-in-group-chats-using-telegram-bot-api)_

+> [UPDATE] An even easier way to get the chat id is by signing into the web version of telegram and looking for the chat id query parameter!

 Replace `$APIKEY` with your api key.

 ```bash